The Royal Scots Regimental Association provides a focal point for all Royal Scots, their families and supporters.

 “Just come and you will be made to feel at home, just like being back in the billet telling stories of the good old days.”
 JP Jones, 4 years with the Regiment

-Membership Fees are due to be paid by 1st February 2017, please find below the forms which can be downloaded
+Membership Fees are due to be paid by 1st February 2019, please contact your branch for bank details for paying by standing order.

 Hand cash to your Branch Secretary:-